 Plums are on those fruits that can somewhat variable.
 In peak season they are sweet and delicious but sometimes they can fail to ripen up properly.
 Like my apple and plum crumble cooking down the plums allows them to go jammy and the flavors to develop and shine.
 Its therefore a great recipe if for both beautiful fresh ripe plums or if you have some plums that are not at there best.

-As with my stewed plums this compote is fabulous warm straight from the stove with some of my vanilla or sour cream ice cream.
+As with my peach compote this compote is fabulous warm straight from the stove with some of my vanilla or sour cream ice cream.
 Or make a big batch at the start of the week and serve it with some yogurt and granola for a healthy and easy breakfast.
 Delicious!

 Plums: I used red plums in this recipe but it works just as well with any other kind of plum.
 This is a good recipe if you have firm plums you want to use immediately or sour cooking plums as they will sweeten and soften with cooking.